Learn about the Montessori Brown Stair (Montessori Broad Stair) and how to present it.

 - Starting with the thickest prism, slowly compare each prism to the rest, square ends facing your child, and build the stair.

-- When the stair is built, slowly admiring it from different angles and gently run your hand along the top of the stair from top to bottom.
+- When the stair is built, slowly admire it from different angles and gently run your hand along the top of the stair from top to bottom.

 - Take the Brown Stair apart and invite your child to construct the stair.